 Should you repair or replace the boiler?

 If the current boiler can’t be salvaged, it will be necessary to get a new one.
 Replacing the boiler could result in significant savings by bringing about a little bit more efficiency.
+One of the best replacement choices you have is a combi boiler.
+They are compact and very efficient, make sure to look out for the best combi boiler available to suit your property for you to fully reap the benefits of a boiler replacement.
 Regardless of what you decide to do, it’s essential to make sure that the boiler is fit for the purpose and you won’t receive any more complaints for tenants.

 This isn’t a time to relax, even if you’d need some peace and quiet.
 To prolong the life of the system, don’t take maintenance for granted.
 Service the boiler in the rental property, install a magnetic filter, add an inhibitor, and insulate the pipes.
 If you make the tiniest mistake, the boiler will break down and you’ll find yourself on the wrong side of the law.